Trident Pyramid Networks: The importance of processing at the feature pyramid level for better object detection: Experiments

-\paragraph{Baselines.} In this subsection, we perform experiments to evaluate the TPN core.
-As baseline, we consider the BiFPN core architecture from \cite{tan2020efficientdet} with batch normalization layers \citep{ioffe2015batch} replaced by group normalization layers \citep{wu2018group}, and with Swish-1 activation functions \citep{ramachandran2017searching} replaced by ReLU activation functions.
-Multiple of these BiFPN layers will be concatenated such that the BiFPN core shares similar computational characteristics compared to the tested TPN modules.
+\paragraph{Baselines.} In this subsection, we perform experiments to evaluate the TPN neck.
+As baseline, we consider the BiFPN neck architecture from \cite{tan2020efficientdet} with batch normalization layers \citep{ioffe2015batch} replaced by group normalization layers \citep{wu2018group}, and with Swish-1 activation functions \citep{ramachandran2017searching} replaced by ReLU activation functions.
+Multiple of these BiFPN layers will be concatenated such that the BiFPN neck shares similar computational characteristics compared to the tested TPN necks.

-As the FPN layer was not designed to be concatenated many times, we provide two additional baselines using a single FPN (see Figure~\ref{fig:arch_bfpn_hfpn}).
-Here the bFPN baseline performs additional self-processing before the FPN simulating a heavier backbone, while the hFPN baseline performs additional self-processing after the FPN simulating a heavier head.
-As such, we will not only be able to evaluate whether the TPN core outperforms other cores, but also whether it outperforms detection networks using a simple core with heavier backbones or heads, while operating under similar computation budgets.
+Additionally, we would like to compare our TPN neck with the popular FPN neck under similar computation budgets.
+As the FPN layer was not designed to be concatenated many times, we instead provide the bFPN and hFPN baselines (see Figure~\ref{fig:arch_bfpn_hfpn}).
+Here the bFPN baseline performs additional self-processing before the FPN simulating a heavier backbone, whereas the hFPN baseline performs additional self-processing after the FPN simulating a heavier head.
+As such, we will not only be able to evaluate whether the TPN neck outperforms other necks, but also whether it outperforms detection networks using a simple FPN neck with heavier backbones or heads, while operating under similar computation budgets.

-Finally, we also compare ResNet-101+FPN and ResNet-101+TPN networks with a ResNet-50+TPN network of similar computation budget, to further assess whether it is more beneficial to put additional computation into the backbone or into the core.
+Finally, we compare ResNet-101+FPN and ResNet-101+TPN networks with a ResNet-50+TPN network of similar computation budget, to further assess whether it is more beneficial to put additional computation into the backbone or into the neck.

-\paragraph{Results.} The experiment results evaluating four different TPN configurations against the five baselines, are found in Table~\ref{tab:tpn}.
+\paragraph{Results.} The experiment results evaluating four different TPN configurations and the five baselines, are found in Table~\ref{tab:tpn}.

-First, notice how the $B$ and $L$ hyperparameters (defining the TPN configuration) are chosen in order to obtain models with similar computational characteristics.
-Here hyperparameter~$B$ denotes the number of bottleneck layers per self-processing node, while hyperparameter~$L$ denotes the number of consecutive core layers (see Figure~\ref{fig:tpn_detailed}).
+First, notice how the $L$ and $B$ hyperparameters (defining the TPN configuration) are chosen in order to obtain models with similar computational characteristics.
+Here hyperparameter~$L$ denotes the number of consecutive neck layers, while hyperparameter~$B$ denotes the number of bottleneck layers per self-processing operation (see also Figure~\ref{fig:tpn_detailed}).
 These similar computational characteristics ensure us that a fair comparison can be made between the different models.